VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

     - `api/v1/export` - exports raw data in JSON line format.
 See [this article](https://medium.com/@valyala/analyzing-prometheus-data-with-external-tools-5f3e5e147639) for details.
     - `api/v1/export/native` - exports raw data in native binary format.
 It may be imported into another VictoriaMetrics via `api/v1/import/native` (see above).
     - `api/v1/export/csv` - exports data in CSV.
 It may be imported into another VictoriaMetrics via `api/v1/import/csv` (see above).
+    - `api/v1/series/count` - returns the total number of series.
     - `api/v1/status/tsdb` - for time series stats.
 See [these docs](https://prometheus.io/docs/prometheus/latest/querying/api/#tsdb-stats) for details.
       VictoriaMetrics accepts optional `topN=N` and `date=YYYY-MM-DD` query args for this handler, where `N` is the number of top entries to return in the response and `YYYY-MM-DD` is the date for collecting the stats.
 By default the stats is collected for the current day.